SteOlivier/LamedalCore/README.md

 The continues pressures of "crunching" out code will ...
 (See https://sites.google.com/site/lamedalwiki/ for more details)

+# Roadmap
+* Create a simple but functional .NET Core library.
+(Done)
+* Create test cases with at least 95% code coverage of the library.
+(Done)
+* Create a simple c# code parser to evaluate code on a macro scale.
+(In progress)
+* Create Visual Studio Tools to support the Lamedal framework.
+(Future)
+* Use Lamedal tools to refactor and optimise source code.
+(Future)
+* Publish Lamedal Blueprint rule framework methodology.
+(Future)
+* Demo's to illustrate how Blueprint tools is used to create Lamedal extensions.
+(Future)

 # Setup
+Please note that the library is still in its starting phases.
+Radical design changes will occur between versions.

 ![alt tag](https://github.com/perezLamed/LamedalCore/blob/master/pics/Setup1.png)
 ![alt tag](https://github.com/perezLamed/LamedalCore/blob/master/pics/Setup2.png)
 ![alt tag](https://github.com/perezLamed/LamedalCore/blob/master/pics/Setup3.png)